Wen0327/fantasyadventure_test/README.md

-original source is made by shota6666, I just fix some issue here
+The original source code is made by shota6666.